 The surname Rania was first found in the islands of Jura and Islay, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Rania family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early Rania History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rania research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early Rania History in all our PDF Extended History products and printed products wherever possible.

 Rania Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Rania has appeared as MacCraney, Craney, Crainey, MacCrain, McCranie, MacCranny, MacCranne, MacCranney, MacCrayne and many more.